FMelloRodrigo/NGPlusTest_RodrigoMello/README.md

 # Rodrigo Mello - NG+ Interview Test

-Developed as the interview test for the NG+ Unreal Developer Job Interview
+Developed in 48 hours assigment as the interview test for the NG+ Unreal Developer Job A total of 10 work hours was spent to do this project.

+Notes:
 The Packaged Executable is on the "Executable" folder and the report document in on the "Documents" folder